Remote schools programs

-The NT Electoral Commission (NTEC) has developed an education program specifically for Aboriginal students in remote schools, and can visit your school to deliver it with no cost to you.
-The program uses ESL teaching techniques including simple and relevant visuals, known identities and hands on learning activities to develop an understanding of the following key areas of the upper primary and middle years curriculum for Civics and Citizenship:
+The NT Electoral Commission (NTEC) has an education program specifically for Aboriginal students in remote schools.
+This program uses English as a second language (ESL) teaching techniques including simple and relevant visuals, known identities and hands-on learning activities to develop an understanding of the following key areas of the upper primary and middle years curriculum for Civics and Citizenship:

 - The key values that underpin Australia's democracy - meaning of democracy.

 - The key features of the electoral process in Australia – secret ballot, compulsory voting, elections that are open, free and fair, who has right to vote and stand for election.

 - The roles and responsibilities of Australia’s three levels of government.

 - Responsibilities of electors and representatives in Australia’s democracy.

 - How citizens can participate in Australia’s democracy – use of electoral system, contact with elected representatives.

 The program includes a mock election and vote counting exercise.
 The program is suitable for upper primary, middle and senior students and delivery is tailored accordingly for the year levels in the class.